Topps Baseball Card Of The Day, April 2017

 By mid-season, however, Owen was again a reserve—New York swapped him to California after the 1993 season.
 After two years there in a part-time role—including a shock-inducing .310 performance in 1994—Owen retired at 34.

-Spike Owen appeared annually in Topps 1984-95.
+Spike Owen appeared annually in Topps 1984-95, and in 1989 Topps Traded.
 While Donruss and Collector's Choice produced 1996 Spike Owen cards—the latter, depicting him in a wrestling match with Padres C Kevin Higgins, is an all-time fave—scaled-back Topps did not.

 CATEGORIES: 1990 Topps, Montreal Expos